 I’ve had a long standing obsession with Jerez, particularly for its brandy of which I am an aficionado, but also for sherry (which derives its name from the town) and vinegar.
-When my employer decided to send me to nearby Cádiz (the provincial capital), I took the opportunity to have three days holiday in this historical town before I started work.
+So in Feburary 2015 when my employer decided to send me to nearby Cádiz (the provincial capital, see separate posts), I took the opportunity to have three days holiday in this historical town before I started work.

 I stayed at the lovely La Fonda Barranco at 12 Barranco www.lafondabarranco.com It’s a renovated old town house with an interior courtyard and characterful rooms, each different to the other.
 Alejandro the manager is super helpful and very welcoming.
 He really puts the hours in as I think it’s a bit of a financial struggle to keep the place going.
 The breakfast is okay but you might want to eat out after a couple of days.
 Definitely recommended (B+).